 BUT, THE BOY HAS CHANGED

-He has grown selfish and filled with fear, shame and anger.
+He has grown selfish, hard-hearted and filled with fear, shame and anger.
 He persuades the girl to kill the child in her womb.
-With the death of his child at his own hand – something inside of the boy dies too.
+And with the death of his child at his own hand – something inside of the boy dies too.

 Time passes as the void left in the boy’s life is flooded with more darkness, shame and destruction.
 The boy attempts to remain afloat pursuing worldly pleasures to sedate the pain, as he tumbles into the abyss.

 And one day, the little lady who had prayed and prayed for the boy dies and goes to the Father in Heaven.
 Still, no answers in the boy’s life… Did the sustaining prayers die with the little lady?

 Many years later, the boy has fallen into a deep pit in the valley of shadows – exhausted, ashamed and lost.
 He believes the only way out is to die by his own hand.
 After all, it is what he deserves.

 THEN, SOMETHING CHANGES